 Situated in the southeast of the Arabian peninsula, the United Arab Emirates (U.A.E.) is a federation of seven emirates (similar to principalities) and the capital city is Abu Dhabi.
-I’d visited one other emirate before – Dubai – on RTW #1 and it was quite an amazing experience highlighted by an uber-luxurious stay at the decadent Burj Al Arab.
+I’ve visited one other emirate before – Dubai on Round the World #1 – and it was quite an amazing experience highlighted by an uber-luxurious stay at the decadent Burj Al Arab.

 Since we only had 24 hours in Abu Dhabi and there was far more to do than our time constraints would allow, we narrowed our day down to the city’s top sights.

 After arriving late the night before, we slept in a bit before beginning our exploration on Sunday.
-From our hotel in the center of town, we headed toward the ocean to the beach-lined area of Corniche.
+From our hotel, the Sheraton Abu Dhabi in the center of town, we headed toward the ocean to the beach-lined area of Corniche.